Updated On : November 16, 2023

 |

-Know About: CUET Universities
+Know About: CUET Participating Universities 2025

 The general awareness section comprises static general information, while current affairs questions will assess applicants' understanding of national and worldwide current events.
 Let's go over the main test syllabus.
-Let's have a look at the general test syllabus.
+Let's have a look at the cuet general test syllabus.

 Learn More: What Is CUET General Test?